tomhallmain/health_data_parser/README.md

     health data integrated to Apple Health.
 Exclude these observations with excessively long result output using this flag.

+--skip_dates
+    Skip dates using a comma-separated list of format YYYY-MM-DD,YYYY-MM-DD

 --filter_abnormal_in_range
     By default abnormal results are collected when a range result is within 15% of the higher or lower ends of a range.
 Exclude these types of results with